PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/portal/container-platform-admin-portal-guide.md

 #### <div id='3-2-1-1'/> 3.2.1.1.
 Overview List Chek
 - Look up the number of Namespace, Deployment, Pod, User, and charts of Deployment, Pod, and ReplicaSet.

-1. After logging in, the first screen that appears is Overview page.
+1. After logging in, the first screen that appears is the Overview page.

 ![IMG_005]